cspetterson/personal/_posts/2025-02-13-jekyll-tailwind-navbar.md

 I've used a [Tailwind UI component](https://tailwindui.com/components/application-ui/navigation/navbars#component-aaed25b299f2015d2c4276b98d463cee), with a few tweaks.
 This component even had other dropdown elements that I removed and did not even consider.

-The main change was that this was mobile friendly and required javascript, which Tailwind do not provide. _(Source: https://tailwindui.com/documentation#using-html-and-your-own-js)_
+The main change was that this was mobile friendly and required javascript, which Tailwind do not provide. _([Source](https://tailwindui.com/documentation#using-html-and-your-own-js))_

 It's very minor, but that's why this article exists.
 The navbar component comes with lots of extra confusing code, but it's actually quite simple.
 A standard nav, a mobile/smaller screen and a typical burger (3 line SVG), all with some premade classes and styles.